devendra-rgb/DegreeOfProfanity/README.md

     return degree
 ```

-Finally Lets call the function
+Finally lets call the function
 ------------------------------
 ```
 for tweet in tweets: